theupdateframework/taps/revocation-tap.md

 # Abstract
-This TAP proposes a mechanism for independent key rotation that allows any key holder to revoke their key without waiting on delegator.
-Performing a revocation in TUF requires parties that delegated trust to a key to change their delegation to remove the revoked key.
+This TAP proposes a mechanism for independent key revocation that allows any key holder to revoke their key without waiting on delegator.
+Performing a revocation in TUF requires parties that delegated trust to a role to change their delegation to remove the revoked key.
 However, this introduces a lag between when a key holder becomes aware of a compromise and when the delegator responds to this compromise.
-This TAP will reduce lag time between a key compromise and a revocation by allowing the key holder to revoke their own key.
+This TAP will reduce lag time between a key compromise and a revocation by allowing any key holder to revoke the role they are trusted to sign.

 The revocation mechanism is designed to be used by all targets roles.
 Targets roles, especially delegated targets roles, are not controlled by the repository, and so have the greatest likelihood of a delay before revocation.

-This TAP uses the rotation mechanism from TAP 8 to achieve key revocation.
+This TAP uses the rotation mechanism from TAP 8 to achieve revocation.
 It adds a 'null key' that, when rotated to, revokes a role.
 If a rotation to a null key is detected, it causes the role to no longer be trusted.
 The client will detect a rotation to a null key and treat it as if the metadata was unsigned.